 Research1 shows that the average cost for one child in diapers is about $80 per month.
 Low-income families are impacted by the financial cost of diapers, as government assistance programs typically do not cover this cost.
 Partnering with several local community organizations, Junior League of Lafayette’s Diaper Bank helps to assist those families in need.

 Opened in 2019, Junior League of Lafayette’s Diaper Bank program is a community resource providing diapers to families across Acadiana through approved distribution partner agencies.
 Currently, Junior League of Lafayette collaborates with The Desormeaux Foundation, The Family Tree, Love INC., Seasons The Green Leaf and United Way of Acadiana, with additional agencies pending.
-Diapers are donated to Junior League of Lafayette through volunteer efforts and community diaper drives, stored in a local warehouse, and processed into packages of 25, which is the identified national average diaper shortage per child per month.
+Diapers are donated to Junior League of Lafayette through volunteer efforts and community diaper drives, stored at an office on Our Lady of Lourdes St. Mary Campus, and processed into packages of 25, which is the identified national average diaper shortage per child per month.
 Committee members then deliver to partner agencies who distribute to clients in need.

 With an objective of promoting voluntarism, developing the potential of women, and improving the community through effective action and leadership of trained volunteers, Junior League of Lafayette’s Diaper Bank initiative fulfills each aspect of the mission.